-Its a special day or you just feel like surprising your lady.
+It’s a special day or you just feel like surprising your lady.
 Never the less today is the day you take out your long time gal or get the guts to ask out the girl of your dreams.
-Either way you want to dress to impress!
-Your intensions may be good and you might have it all planned out, but it will take a well put together outfit will send the simple date over the top.
+Either way, you want to dress to impress!
+Your intentions may be good and you might have it all planned out, but it will take a well put together outfit to send the simple date over the top.

 Finding the perfect outfit is easy, it’s all about matching your outfit to that special outing. like if you’re going to a play or opera (highly formal) A tux/suit is appropriate, any date that is highly formal will be the easiest to dress for.
-If you call ahead and ask most places will let you know if they have a dress code.
-On the other end of the spectrum a low-key walk through town at night (casual) a pair of dark denim jeans and a light weight sweater will fair just fine!
+If you call ahead and ask most places they will let you know if there is a dress code.
+On the other end of the spectrum, a low-key walk through town at night (casual) a pair of dark denim jeans and a lightweight sweater will fair just fine!
 So take your planned date and categorize it from casual to highly formal.

 Formal.
 An outing that’s very meaningful, involves dedicated planning and thought.
 Something you would use to show how much that person means to you. (nice dinner)